How to Monetize a Podcast in China with Ximalaya

 Besides writing the bio, it’s also useful to write an introduction to each podcast in Chinese and English.
 The concepts are similar to what I explained above.

 But, after that’s done, how can you drive traffic to your podcast?
-If you don’t promote it, but your profile and descriptions are really smooth and your content is great, will you get traffic?
-That’s still hard to say.
+If your profile and descriptions are really smooth and your content is great, will you get traffic?
+That’s hard to say.
 It’s still mostly up to luck.
 If you continue at it, you should succeed.
 If you need to gain followers more quickly, you should promote yourself.

 Here are a few ways to get started: